Akulen/vim-dcrpc/README.md

 # Installation

 Didn't try but *should* work with all plugin managers.
 Just install this like you install other plugins.
-Then run `make` in the directory the plugin was installed in
+Then run `make` in the directory the plugin was installed in.

 # Usage